Constructing a shipping container building is an exciting and rewarding endeavor, but it can also be a challenging undertaking.

-However when building a shipping container home, not only do you want your insulation material to insulate your home, you also want it to create a vapor barrier to prevent moisture entering your containers.
+When constructing a shipping container building, not only do you want your insulation material to insulate your buildilng, you also want it to create a vapor barrier to prevent moisture from entering your containers.

-For this reason the most popular choice of insulation for container homes is spray foam insulation.
+For this reason, the most popular choice of insulation for shipping container buildings is spray foam insulation.

 Not only is spray foam insulation thinner than insulation panels, if applied correctly, it also acts as a vapor barrier.